syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ### Combobox items

-You can render the built-in `ComboBox` Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `ComboBox`.
-You can also customize the ComboBox item through [RibbonComboBoxSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/), which provides options such as `allowFiltering`, `autoFill`, `index`, `sortOrder` and more.
+You can render the built-in comboBox Ribbon item by setting the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItem/#type) property to `ComboBox`.
+You can also customize the comboBox item through [RibbonComboBoxSettingsModel](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/), which provides options such as `allowFiltering`, `autoFill`, `index`, `sortOrder` and more.

 #### Filtering

-You can use the [allowFiltering](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/#allowfiltering) built-in property to filter the data items.
+You can use the [allowFiltering](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/#allowfiltering) property to filter the data items.
 The filtering operation is initiated automatically, as soon as you start typing characters.
 If no match is found the value of the `noRecordsTemplate` property will be displayed.
 By default, the value is `false`.

 ```js
 var fontStyle = ["Algerian", "Arial", "Calibri", "Cambria", "Cambria Math", "Courier New", "Candara", "Georgia"];